Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 What happens if you lose your Medallion?
 You can go to certain stations where they can look up your photo and issue you a new one.
 And sometimes they can just tell you where your lost Medallion is.

 If you’re traveling in a group, you can use the family and friend locator.
-You can have your family members opt-in to being connected to your party, and then you can find them using a smartphone app or an OceanPortal.
+You can have your family members opt in to being connected to your party, and then you can find them using a smartphone app or an OceanPortal.
 The portals are big digital screens in front of the elevators or lobbies on most of the decks.
 You can tap the big screens with your Medallion and it will recognize you.
 If you tap on the image of someone in your party, it will tell you the location of that person.
 If you don’t know exactly how to get to that person, you can ask for point-to-point waypoints to get to the person.
 You can also use the portal to chat with the other party.

-“You can have instant location awareness with the friend finding,” Paggett said.
+“You can have instant location awareness with the friend finding,” Padgett said.
 “We’re talking about four city blocks or more.
 If you walk the wrong way, you are 15 minutes out of your way.
 Then you turn back.
 Those are minutes of your experience time that you never get back.”

 The portals are good for another purpose.
 Before you start your trip, you can get an app and plan your trip ahead of time, based on the scheduled activities like a dinner special or a comedy show.
 When you arrive, you can look at your schedule on your phone or go to a portal display.
 When you log in, you can see your timeline for what you are supposed to be doing at any given time on the JourneyView.
 That helps you stay organized when you’re supposed to be doing things like getting a massage on deck 10.
 You can also add events to your itinerary.